 So please, don't be that person.
 Bring along with you a huge trash bag to clear the rubbish before you leave the campsite.
 That way, no animals will get harmed.

 If you do any of those things, you might get barred from camping in that area again by the authorities.
-An alternative would be using fallen branches instead for fire wood and bring your own food from home so you don't have to hunt for food.
+An alternative would be using fallen branches instead for firewood and bringing your own food from home so you don't have to hunt for food.

 Insect repellent creams and lotions are easily available in convenient stores, so remember to purchase one and bring it along with you for your camping trip.